TabPFN: One Model to Rule Them All?

-We compare four classifiers: Bayes, $k$-NN, LDA, and TabPFN.
-For the Bayes classifier, the true $\eta(x)$ is used in evaluation, and this serves as the gold standard for comparison.
-Each of the remaining classifiers is trained on two versions of the data: a clean training set and a noise-corrupted version.
-The resulting classifiers are named accordingly.
+We compare three classifiers: Bayes, $k$-NN, LDA, and TabPFN.
+For each training dataset, each classifier trained on two versions of the data: a clean training set and a noise-corrupted version, hence yielding a total of six classification models to be evaluated.
 Details such as hyper-parameter selection are deferred to Appendix~\ref{app:noisy_label}.
 This process is repeated 1000 times, with Figure~\ref{fig:label_noise_performance} showing the average excess risk across repetitions.